 A self-service system for departmental communication teams

-The University of Southern Florida (USF) drastically reduced their turnaround time for asset requests by centralizing all of their files — with searchable metadata — in the Collective.
-Now departmental communications teams can easily access and use brand-approved imagery and videos, when needed.
+The University of San Francisco (USF) drastically reduced their turnaround time for asset requests by centralizing all of their files — with searchable metadata — in the Collective.
+Now departmental communications teams can easily access and use brand-approved imagery and videos when needed.

 A more effective video workflow

 USF houses a range of video footage in their DAM system, including final produced files, shortened versions for social media, comp reels based on location or persona, and b-roll content.
 They can easily make all of this footage available to external video production agencies via the Collective, eliminating the possibility of re-shooting content that already exists.

 One repository for student experience, campus scenics, and more